natemarks/tf-aws-lambda-monitor/README.md

-This module deploys a montor funcotjn that is triggered by a cloudwatch schedule and writes events to  cloudwatch logs
+This module deploys a monitor function that is triggered by a cloudwatch schedule and writes events to  cloudwatch logs

 Assumptions: